About Open Access

 2013 - A free online archive and distribution service for unpublished preprints in the life sciences is created by Cold Spring Harbor Laboratory, known as bioRxiv.

 2014 - The Open Access Network is launched as network of committed individuals, organizations, societies, publishers, libraries, and institutions working together to make knowledge public.

-2015 - On April 6, 2015, The University of Delaware Faculty Senate unanimously passed the Faculty Senate Open Access Resolution (FSOAR), in recognition of the university's commitment to disseminating published research and scholarship as widely as possible.
+2015 - The University of Delaware Faculty Senate unanimously passed the Faculty Senate Open Access Resolution (FSOAR), in recognition of the university's commitment to disseminating published research and scholarship as widely as possible.

 2018 - An open access publishing initiative called Plan S was created by cOAlition S, an international consortium of research funding and performing organizations.
 Plan S requires results of research funded by cOAlition S funders through public or private grants provided by national, regional, and international research councils and funding bodies, must be published in open access journals or made available through Open Access Repositories without embargo.